evanlloydjohns/PyCaster/README.md

 - [ ] Investigate the use of a decorator for the player collision check
 - [ ] Need to make mouse movement smooth
 - [x] Allow player to slide along wall (do some trig stuff I guess)
+- [ ] There's a pretty big issue right with what seems like a memory leak of some kind.

 Large Goals: